Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 Take a look at these beautiful rings.
 If you replace the diamond with one of James Allen’s lab-created diamonds, you will save a nice chunk of cash.

-For the best value and highest quality lab diamonds, we recommend James Allen as the best place to make your purchase.
+For the best value and highest quality lab diamonds, we recommend James Allen as the best place to make your purchase (see the best places to buy lab-created diamonds here.)

 As outlined in our glowing review of James Allen as an online diamond retailer, the customer experience they offer is second to none when buying a diamond or diamond jewelry online.
 Their pricing is also as competitive as any retailer, which extends to their lab-created diamond collection.